JustsomerandomJsabfan/JustsomerandomJsabfan/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me enatgezachew@gmail.com
 - 😄 Pronouns:
-- ⚡ Fun fact: Pang the penguin can fly!
+- ⚡ Fun fact: (penguinmod) Pang the penguin can fly!

 <!---
 JustsomerandomJsabfan/JustsomerandomJsabfan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.